Above: Participants in the March 2023 session of Professional Development for Waldorf Early Childhood Teachers

 Mentors: All students are assigned a trained and experienced mentor to support them through this two year program.

-This program has been pre-screened with the Ontario Ministry of Trainings, Colleges and Universities and does not require approval under the Private Career Colleges Act, 2005.
+This program has been pre-screened with the Ontario Ministry of Trainings, Colleges and Universities and does not require approval under the Ontario Career Colleges Act, 2005.

 Photos below and at top are of Birth to Seven part-time graduating class of 2020.
-Photos by Emily Watson.
+Bottom photo by Emily Watson.

 © Copyright 2023 RSCC All Rights Reserved.